leewtai/leewtai.github.io/courses/stat_computing/README.md

 - **Function name**: `sample`
 - **Inputs/arguments**: all inputs are separated by `,` within the `()`.
 These inputs to the function `sample` often have names to help you understand their purpose.
+- **How inputs are passed to the function**: this is done via the `()` and the different inputs are separated by `,`.
-  - The first 2 values are passed in "by order" where the third value is passed in "by name".
+  - The first 2 values are passed in "by order" where the third value is passed in "by name" (they can all be passed in by name or order).
     The function has a default order of how inputs are entered which is why the first 2 inputs do not need to be given a name explicitly.
     To know the order or the names, you would **need** to read the documentation for the function by running the code `?sample` in R.
-- **How inputs are passed to the function**: this is done via the `()` and the different inputs are separated by `,`.
 - The **consequence and/or output** of the function:
   - In the example above, an output is generated and assigned into `coin_tosses`, by examining `coin_tosses`, you'll see that the output is a numeric vector of 0 and 1 values.
   - Some functions do not produce "output" but have a consequence on the environment.
 For example, deleting a variable, changing your working directory (we will explain this more later), etc.